September is Suicide Prevention Awareness Month

 - TAKE CONTROL.
 Calmly and gently remove any means that could be used for self-injury.

 - LISTEN.
-Without offering advice or passing judgement.
+Without offering advice or passing judgment.
 Just.
 Listen.

 - SUPPORT.
 Let the person know you care and that you take their situation seriously.